pts/dosmc/README.txt

 it's inconvenient to save to these directories, then save the Perl script anywhere, and specify the directory name in $ENV{DOSMCEXT}.

+You can also run some of the tools used by dosmc (such as nasm and wdis) directly as subcommands, e.g.  `./dosmc nasm ...'.  dosmc uses the same path lookup a for extension commands.
+The actual filename may have an .exe or .cmd extension on Windows, and an .elf or .sh extension on non-Windows (e.g.
+Linux or macOS).

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using